Sleep Apnea Claremont, CA

 Do you snore loudly or wake up gasping for air throughout the night?

 Obstructive Sleep Apnea (OSA) is a medical condition that affects not only your oral health but takes a toll on your emotional and physical well-being.
-Sleep is vital to living a healthy, productive life.
-When interruptions to sleep patterns are frequent, the body cannot rest properly throughout the night, and begins to experience side effects of sleep deprivation.
+Sleep is important to living a healthy, productive life.
+When interruptions to sleep patterns are frequent, the body can’t rest properly throughout the night, and you begin to experience side effects of sleep deprivation.

 “Sleep is a health issue.
 Being alert, energetic, rested is important to your well being.
 We have great Sleep Solutions.
 Let me help you get Better Sleep”